List of Massachusetts Institute of Technology fraternities and sororities: Inactive sorority chapters

-Multicultural Greek Council (MGC)
+Multicultural Greek Council

-Originally ethnic or language-affiliated, these organizations are now fully integrated – as are MIT's general Greek letter organizations and ILGs.
+Originally ethnic or language-affiliated, these organizations are now fully integrated, as are MIT's general Greek letter organizations and ILGs.
 They make up the fourth Greek Council within FSILG.
 Their historical affiliation may be reviewed by reading their local or national histories.
 Some of the men's groups also participate in IFC events, and the women's groups in PHA events.

-MGC chapters are non-residential and often serve several schools in the Boston area.
+Multicultural Greek Council (MGC) chapters are non-residential and often serve several schools in the Boston area.
 Additional schools are listed in the references for each group.
 They may or may not be under the authority of the Office of FSILG.
 Further, the historically Black Greek associations (NPHC and NPC) have adopted a heightened focus on alumni and adult programming, usually with distinct alumni chapters that also exist locally.
 On the MIT campus, the inter-Greek councils will, as needed, cooperate on programs and policies, as do individual chapters from among the several Greek councils.

-Listed by date of local founding and national conference membership, these are either men's or women's organizations, voluntarily coordinating their efforts within the larger Multicultural Greek Council (MGC).
-See the FLILG office for current MGC chapters.
+Following are the active MGC fraternities and sororities at MIT, listed by date of local founding and national conference membership, these are either men's or women's organizations, voluntarily coordinating their efforts within the larger Multicultural Greek Council (MGC).
+In the following lists, if a chapter is closed, it will be grouped under inactive chapters, italicized, while active chapters or those suspended for a brief time are in bold.